andrew/ultimate-awesome/README.md

 - [awesome-edge-detection-papers](https://github.com/markmohr/awesome-edge-detection-papers) - :books: A collection of edge/contour/boundary detection papers and toolbox.
 - [awesome-gpt-prompt-engineering](https://github.com/snwfdhmp/awesome-gpt-prompt-engineering) - A curated list of awesome resources, tools, and other shiny things for LLM prompt engineering.
 - [Awesome-Advanced-Windows-Exploitation-References](https://github.com/yeyintminthuhtut/Awesome-Advanced-Windows-Exploitation-References) - List of Awesome Advanced Windows Exploitation References.
+- [awesome-starknet](https://github.com/keep-starknet-strange/awesome-starknet) - A curated list of awesome StarkNet resources, libraries, tools and more.
 - [awesome-echarts](https://github.com/ecomfe/awesome-echarts) - Awesome list of  Apache ECharts.
 - [scalable-css-reading-list](https://github.com/davidtheclark/scalable-css-reading-list) - Collected dispatches from The Quest for Scalable CSS.
 - [awesome-scriptable](https://github.com/dersvenhesse/awesome-scriptable) - A curated list of awesome Scriptable scripts and widgets.
-- [awesome-starknet](https://github.com/keep-starknet-strange/awesome-starknet) - A curated list of awesome StarkNet resources, libraries, tools and more.
 - [awesome-aws-security](https://github.com/jassics/awesome-aws-security) - Curated list of links, references, books videos, tutorials (Free or Paid), Exploit, CTFs, Hacking Practices etc. which are related to AWS Security.
 - [awesome-scientific-computing](https://github.com/nschloe/awesome-scientific-computing) - :sunglasses: Curated list of awesome software for numerical analysis and scientific computing.
 - [awesome-wasm-runtimes](https://github.com/appcypher/awesome-wasm-runtimes) - A list of webassemby runtimes.
 - [Awesome-Talking-Face](https://github.com/JosephPai/Awesome-Talking-Face) - 📖 A curated list of resources dedicated to talking face.
+- [awesome-gnome](https://github.com/Kazhnuz/awesome-gnome) - A curated list of awesome apps, extensions, modules, themes and tools for the Gnome Desktop Environment.
 - [Awesome-LLM-Synthetic-Data](https://github.com/wasiahmad/Awesome-LLM-Synthetic-Data) - A reading list on LLM based Synthetic Data Generation 🔥.
 - [Awesome-LLM-for-RecSys](https://github.com/CHIANGEL/Awesome-LLM-for-RecSys) - Survey: A collection of AWESOME papers and resources on the large language model (LLM) related recommender system topics.
 - [awesome-search](https://github.com/frutik/awesome-search) - Awesome Search - this is all about the (e-commerce, but not only) search and its awesomeness.